Djaflienda/GB_vk-client/README.md

-# GB_vk-client

-VKontakte Client
+# GeekUniversity VKontakte Client

 Homework for the first quarter at Geek University.

-Basic features
+# Basic features

 This project shows features learned during the first quarter "UserInterface of iOS Apps":